 The awards will be presented during the Wednesday evening 15th Anniversary Dinner of the Stillbirth Summit on June 19, 2019 in Bloomington, MN.

 Nominees are individuals recognized for making a contribution to stillbirth prevention and care.
 A description of each award is described below.
 Nominees can be individuals who positively impacts the issues surrounding stillbirth.
-With the exception of the research award, preference is given to those working in North America.
-Individuals submitting nominations will also be mentioned at the time of the award presentation.
-Individual and organizations are nominated by the community and selected by a combination of Foundation screening and public voting.
+Individuals are nominated by the community and selected by a combination of Foundation screening and public voting.

 Online voting will occur May 1, 2019 to June 1, 2019

 The recipient of this award will demonstrate dedication to stillbirth prevention or care of bereaved families.
 Their work will represent understanding of the issues important to families with preference given to those who engage in collaborative efforts and emerging ideas.

 The recipient of this award has proven efforts in educating health professionals and/or expectant families about stillbirth prevention or care.
 Their work will reflect recent evidence and be aimed at improving outcomes for families.